BSRC Admissions Requirements

-GENERAL Application for Fall 2023 Admission will continue until the class reaches 44.
+GENERAL Application for Admission will be accepted until May 1st .

-2. After Fall 2022, the applicant will have no more than 15 hours of pending and in progress Pre-requisite courses (including RC 2213) to be completed by the end of Spring 2023.
+2. After Fall, the applicant will have no more than 15 hours of pending and in progress Pre-requisite courses (including RC 2213) to be completed by the end of the Spring semester .
 No summer classes will be considered for this phase.
 (This requirement is waived for the general admission application.)

 3. Overall GPA of 2.5 or higher

 6. A written statement explaining why you want to pursue respiratory care a a career?
 (Please make sure your name and A# on are on all communication)

 7. One MP4 formatted video explaining: Why you chose the B.S.R.C. program at TX State University to achieve this career goal?

 8. Transcripts for classes taken outside of TX State University and have not been transferred into TX State University or are not viewable on your Degree Audit.